Cookie Consent by Free Privacy Policy Generator

 Drawing in Artificial Light

-Artificial light should be used when the daylight is too dim or the sun has gone down.
-It is used to simulate natural light.
+Artificial light is essential when daylight is too dim or the sun has set.
+It simulates natural light and can be easily controlled.

 Drawing in Mixed Light

-The combination of artificial and natural light has the advantage that you have more control over the lighting conditions, that it is more even and that it is more comfortable for your eyes.
-For best results, match the artificial light to the natural light.
+Combining artificial and natural light allows for better control of lighting conditions, creating a more comfortable and even illumination for your eyes.
+For the best results, match the artificial light to the natural light.

 Final Tips

-Now that you know the different types of lighting and how they can affect your drawing, here are some final tips on how to get the most out of your lighting:
+Now that you understand the different types of lighting and their effects on drawing, here are some final tips:

-• Experiment with different light sources and light levels to find out what works best for you.
+• Experiment with various light sources and levels to find what works best for you.

-• Stand or sit near a window when drawing with natural light.
+• Sit or stand near a window when drawing with natural light.

 • Add artificial light when it gets too dark outside.

-• Match the artificial light to the natural light for the best results.
+• Match artificial light to natural light for the best results.

 Photo from Johannes Plenio on Unsplash